 Difference Between Eukaryotic and Prokaryotic cells

-The difference between Eukaryotic and Prokaryotic cells are given in the table form below.
+The difference between eukaryotic and prokaryotic cells is shown in the table below.

 As you might have known before, a cell is the basic unit of life.

-These cells are classified as the prokaryotic and eukaryotic cells.
+These cells are classified as prokaryotic and eukaryotic cells.

-Prokaryotic cells are considered as the primitive ones, while the eukaryotic cells are the advanced type.
+Prokaryotic cells are considered primitive, while eukaryotic cells are advanced.

 The key difference between these two exists in the nucleus and its content.

-However, these cells also differ mainly in terms of both the anatomical and physiological features.
+However, these cells also differ mainly in terms of both anatomical and physiological features.

 The names pro=before (early) karyotic (nucleus) and Eu=True (current) karyotic (nucleus).

-Below are the critical differences in prokaryotic and eukaryotic cells.
+Below are the critical differences between prokaryotic and eukaryotic cells.

 Feature Eukaryotics Prokaryotics